sebastiancarlos/sway-talisman/README.md

   **next empty workspace to the right**.
 - Detaches application processes for a clutter-free terminal session.
 No app logs.
 - **Modular design.** Comes with several utility scripts, useful on their own.
-- Easy installation method – **it's just a handful of bash scripts!**
+- Easy installation method – **It's just a handful of bash scripts!**
 - Embraces the aesthetic of power-user minimalism.
 - Supports both **Sway and i3**.
 - **No dependencies** besides Sway.